sydneyseid/MIST-4610-Project-1/README.md

 Query 7 Description:

-Query 7 lists the membership ID, member’s first name, and member’s last name of those who have a balance greater than the average balance of all members and became a member of the club in the year 2018.
+Query 7 lists the member's ID, member’s first name, and member’s last name of those who have a balance greater than the average balance of all members and became a member of the club in the year 2018.

 <img width="635" alt="Screenshot 2024-03-26 at 6 13 59 PM" src="https://github.com/avanish-thota27/MIST4610GroupProject01/assets/152564332/3b30941c-eb27-4828-b30b-899e8d19d404">